 Most nursing mamas will find themselves needing (or wanting) to pump at some point during their breastfeeding journey.
-Finding the right pump and supplies will make all of the difference in your comfort level and overall experience.
-When my daughter and I started our breastfeeding relationship, I ended up having to exclusively pump for 2 months.
-You can read more about my experience in this post.
+Finding the right breast pump and supplies will make all of the difference in your comfort level and overall experience.
+When my daughter and I started our breastfeeding relationship, I ended up exclusively pumping for 2 months.
+Read more about my experience in this post.
+I learned a lot and am here to share what I know.

 When I first started pumping, I had no idea what I was doing.
 Even though I pumped in the hospital after my daughter’s birth, they didn’t give me much guidance.
 When I started pumping at home, I noticed that most of my areola was getting sucked into the flange.
 This shouldn’t be happening.
 After allowing my breasts to literally take a beating, I started to dread pumping.